 At one point, there is a particular memory of someone sitting on my chest and poking me in the face.
 Feeling helpless, I could only fight with words and discovered – despite my pain and suffering – that my desperate mockery got to him.
 When he realized that I was mocking him and no amount of fisticuffs could make me stop, he got up and walked away.
 I have no illusion that he thought he’d lost the fight, but I knew somehow that my resistance had served me well.

-I have always had a sense of humour that has in fact served me well in helping me philosophize circumstances that I have no choice but to endure.
+I have always had a sense of humor that has in fact served me well in helping me philosophize circumstances that I have no choice but to endure.
 Such is the power of ridicule, satire and parody.

 In many cases our comedians and cartoonists are part of the buttress of resistance to political, physical, emotional and psychological tyranny.
 Ridicule and mockery as a tool of deterrence as well as response against public outrage ought to be more readily aroused.